wp-plugins/csv-2-post/readme.txt

 = 1.4 =
 * Minor change to trigger repository update.
 Updates are providing old and new files!

+= 1.5 =
+* The so called fix for overwriting existing csv files when updating was pretty much a joke so I've went back to the old way and will spend more time considering a solution.
+* Hoping what is a final fix to category issues.
+They can still be uncategoried depending on certain settings but I fixed that too.

 == Arbitrary section ==